 The most recent demographic survey of the Council’s membership (2020) confirms encouraging trends in the revitalization of religious life in the United States.
 A few of the key findings from the 2020 survey include the following:

 The chart below shows the distribution of all 112 CMSWR communities based on their level and canonical status as well as their status in CMSWR.

 Postulants, Novices, Temporary Professed, and Perpetually Professed Combined

 The chart above shows the sisters are relatively evenly distributed across age categories from the 30s through the 80s, with somewhat smaller percentages of sisters younger than 30 or older than 90.

 Sisters in Temporary Vows and Final Vows Combined

 Respondents were asked to report the number of professed sisters (temporary vows and final vows) who serve in various apostolates.
 The respondents were instructed to count each sister only once, using the category that best describes her primary apostolate.
 The actual number of sisters engaged in some of these apostolates is likely considerably higher than the figures shown above.

-3. Over 900 sisters (17%) are currently in initial formation (postulants, novices, and temporary professed sisters).
+3. Almost 900 sisters (16%) are currently in initial formation (postulants, novices, and temporary professed sisters).
 Temporary professed sisters are the largest group in formation followed by novices and postulants.

-5. Sisters in CMSWR members’ communities serve in well over 400 educational institutions and nearly 200 health care facilities, as well as in more than 300 parishes and 50 retreat or spirituality centers.
+5. Sisters in CMSWR communities serve in well over 440 educational institutions and nearly 300 health care facilities, as well as in almost 300 parishes and 50 retreat or spirituality centers.
 The sisters also serve in many other institutional and non-institutional settings.